White Wilderness 2012:

 Please note that we are a conservation charity with limited resouces to enter into lengthy correspondence and administration.
 If you would prefer to have individual support available before travelling to Slovakia, please consider making your booking online through our partner agency: Working Abroad.

-The project is run with the support of The Wolves and Humans Foundation, the UK’s only charity dedicated to helping wolves in the wild.
-SWS works closely with local communities: the State Nature Conservancy, national park authorities, the State Forestry Service, private landowners and hunters as well as schools, universities and the general public are encouraged to take on active roles.
-We also cooperate with colleagues in neighbouring countries sharing Carpathian carnivore populations, including Hnutí Duha in the Czech Republic and members of the Polish Academy of Sciences.
+The project is run with the support of The Wolves and Humans Foundation, the UK's only charity dedicated to helping wolves in the wild.
+SWS works closely with local communities: the State Nature Conservancy, national park authorities, foresters, private landowners and hunters as well as schools, universities and the general public are encouraged to take on active roles.
+We also cooperate with colleagues in neighbouring countries sharing Carpathian carnivore populations.